aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: Beings with "[Truesight](06-abilities.md#truesight-i-v) are not affected by the deception of this spell.

-**Upcast**: For every extra dice expended when casting the spell, the spell lasts for an extra 8 hours, or affects an extra target.
+**Upcast**: For every extra die above 4 expended when casting the spell, the spell lasts for an extra 8 hours, or affects an extra target.
 Secondly the spell is automatically effective against spells cast up to that "spell level" (INT save is no longer needed).

 **Global**: The spell instead affects a volume with a radius of 120ft, centered on a point on the ground or a stationary object.
 Likewise it lasts for 4 months.
 For every 4 extra MP dice, either the radius increases by 120ft, or the duration increases by 4 months.